Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

      'ek': {'all': constant({'value': -77})},
      }

-As we can see, all the parameters are set to their defaul value across all segments of the cell, and for some of the parameters the value is 0.0.
+As we can see, all the parameters are set to their default value across all segments of the cell, and for some of the parameters the value is 0.0.
 We need to set the values of the parameters to the desired, more realisitc values before running the simulation and we will learn how to do that in the next step.

 Set model parameters
 ------------------------------------------

-We can set the value
-of the parameters
-of the mechanisms inserted in the model using the :code:`set_param` method.
+We can set the value of a parameter using the :code:`set_param` method.
 As an example, let's set the conductance of the leak channel to 0.0001 S/cm^2.

 .. code-block:: python